“The AirPods Max are exquisitely crafted headphones, built for Apple lovers.”

 In general, I feel a little closer to the music when listening to the Sony XM4 and the Bose ANC700, but I feel like I hear more detail with the AirPods Max, which are certainly the most balanced of the three headphones I compared.

-An interesting note: I found Apple Music sounded better than Spotify with the Apple AirPods Max, and I suspect that’s because Apple uses the AAC codec (which is the only codec the AirPods Max support), while Spotify’s MP3-based delivery is more lossy — yet another reason to get immersed in the Apple ecosystem for music listening.
+An interesting note: I found Apple Music sounded better than Spotify with the Apple AirPods Max, and I suspect that’s because Apple’s default streaming quality is higher than Spotify’s.

 I’ve noted that some have said the AirPods Max sound better with the ANC turned off.
 I did not find that to be the case.
 Perhaps the frequency response is flatter, but I feel like the music loses some of its life.
 I also heard that making adjustments to the DSP through the accessibility menu in iOS could improve the sound, but frankly, I like the way they sound out of the box with the balanced setting and the slight boost setting.